Geometric-Photometric Event-based 3D Gaussian Ray Tracing: Acknowledgments

 \section{Acknowledgments}

-We thank Mr. Yura Toshiya for useful discussions.
+We thank Mr. Yura Toshiya and Dr. Hidenobu Matsuki for useful discussions.
+This work was partially supported by JST-Research and Development Program for Next-generation Edge AI Semiconductors Grant Number JPMJES2513.
+This work has been partially supported by the German Federal Ministry of Research, Technology and Space (BMFTR) under the Robotics Institute Germany (RIG).
 Funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – EXC 2002/1 ``Science of Intelligence'' – project number 390523135.
-This work has been partially supported by the German Federal Ministry of Research, Technology and Space (BMFTR) under the Robotics Institute Germany (RIG).